paulgovan/BayesianNetwork/README.md

 ## Dashboard
 Launching the app brings up the *Dashboard*.
 The *Dashboard* is basically a landing page that gives a brief introduction to the app and includes two value boxes, one each for the number of *nodes* and *arcs* in the network.

 BayesianNetwork comes with a number of simulated and "real world" data sets.
-This example will use the "Sample Discrete Network", which is the default network loaded after launching the app.
+This example will use the "Sample Discrete Network", which is the selected network by default.

 ![Dashboard](https://github.com/paulgovan/BayesianNetwork/blob/master/images/Dashboard.PNG?raw=true)

 ## Structure
-Click *Structure* in the sidepanel in order to begin learning the network from the data.
+Click *Structure* in the sidepanel to begin learning the network from the data.

-The Bayesian network is automatically displayed inthe *Bayesian Network* box.
+The Bayesian network is automatically displayed in the *Bayesian Network* box.

-In order to learn the structure of the network for a given set of data, upload the data set in csv format using The *Network Input* box.
+In order to learn the structure of a network for a given data set, upload the data set in csv format using The *Network Input* box.
 Again, this example uses the "Sample Discrete Network", which should already be loaded.

 Select a learning algorithm from the *Structural Learning* box.
-A number of different stuctural learning algorithms are supported including:
+A number of different stuctural learning algorithms are currently supported, including:
 * Constraint-based algorithms
 * Score-based algorithms
 * Hybrid-structure algorithms